marcomq/rust-xgboost/README.md

 ## Status

+The version number is just an indicator that xboost 3.0.0 is used.

-Currently in a very early stage of development, so the API is changing as usability issues occur, or new features are supported.
+This is still a very early stage of development, so the API is changing as usability issues occur, or new features are supported.
+This is still expected to be compatible to an earlier rust-xgboost library.

 Builds against XGBoost 3.0.0.